leonfiasco/nexplore/README.md

 ### Nexplore

 Getting Started

 Backend
-Navigate to the server folder:g
+Navigate to the server folder:

 Install the required packages: